mdhnpm/color-contrast-ratio-calculator/README.md

 # color-contrast-ratio-calculator

-This Node.js module calculate the contrast of two colors for accessibity based on Web Contenet Accessibility Guideline (WCAG).
+Node module to calculate the contrast of two colors for accessibity based on Web Contenet Accessibility Guideline (WCAG).

 ## Example